Sponsored by AbbVie

 Commonly used in: Clinical Trials & Research, Clinical Practice

 Detailed Description: The PANSS is a 30-item clinician-administered rating scale.It adapted 12 items from the Psychopathology Rating Schedule (PRS) and 18 items from the Brief Psychiatric Rating Scale (BPRS).
 It includes 3 subscales: Positive Scale, Negative Scale, and General Psychopathology Scale.
 Each item is rated with 1 to 7 points ranging from absent to extreme.
-5 The range for the Positive and Negative Scales is 7-49, and the range for the General Psychopathology Scale is 16-112.
-The composite scale can be between -42 to +42, based on the clinician subtracting the negative score from the positive score.5 The positive and negative scales tend to be mutually exclusive5.
+5 The range for the Positive and Negative Scales is 7 to 49, and the range for the General Psychopathology Scale is 16 to 112.
+The composite scale can be between -42 and +42 based on the clinician subtracting the negative score from the positive score.5 The positive and negative scales tend to be mutually exclusive.5

 Alternative Versions: Kiddie-PANSS is available for use with children and adolescents.
-The tool is designed to assess the severity of the child’s symptoms over the past 7 days, using a clinician-rated 30 item scale.
-Each item receiving a 1-7 rating.
-A score of ≥70 is typically considered symptomatic7.
+The tool is designed to assess the severity of the child’s symptoms over the past 7 days, using a clinician-rated 30-item scale.
+Each item receives a rating of 1 to 7.
+A score of ≥ 70 is typically considered symptomatic.7

 Footnotes: